 Directions

-Grate the peeled potatoes using a box grater or food processor.
+- How do you prepare potatoes?: Grate the peeled potatoes using a box grater or food processor.
 After grating, place the potatoes in a clean kitchen towel or cheesecloth and squeeze out the excess moisture.
-This will help make the pancakes crispier.
+How do you make pancakes crispier?

-Serve the German potato pancakes hot, topped with applesauce, sour cream, or your favorite dipping sauce.
+- Serve: Serve the German potato pancakes hot, topped with applesauce, or your favorite dipping sauce.

 Notes

-• Extra Flavor: Try adding finely chopped herbs like parsley or chives to the batter for an extra burst of flavor.
+- Extra Flavor: Try adding finely chopped herbs to the batter for an extra burst of flavor.

 German Potato Pancakes are the ultimate comfort food—crispy, savory, and absolutely irresistible.
 Perfect for any occasion, they’ll surely become a family favorite!